 To determine the tax treatment, combine all your Section 1231 gains and losses for the year.
 If you end up with a net loss, that is treated as an ordinary loss and can be used to offset your ordinary income.
 If the result is a net gain, the gain is generally treated as a long-term capital gain, which is taxed at a lower rate than ordinary income.
 But the lower rate may not apply to all of your net gain.

 Tax rules let the IRS recapture some of the depreciation deductions you have taken since you owned the asset.
 The recapture rules differ for real estate and equipment.

 If you sell depreciable equipment at a gain, you must recapture either the depreciation and expensing deductions claimed on the asset, or the total gain, whichever is less.
 This recapture amount is then taxed as ordinary income, not as Section 1231 gain.

 Tax-deferred asset dispositions

 Exchanges.
-You can defer the gain on an asset disposition by trading your asset for a similar piece of replacement property.
+You can defer the gain on an asset disposition by trading your business real estate for a similar piece of replacement property.
 This is known as a like-kind exchange.
-The new property must be identified within 45 days and you must receive it within 180 days of disposing of the old asset.
+Generally, the new property must be identified within 45 days, and you must receive it within 180 days of disposing of the old asset.
 You don't pay tax in the year in which the exchange occurs.
 Instead, you reduce the tax basis of the replacement asset you acquire by the gain you deferred on the trade of the old asset.
 When you eventually sell the replacement asset, the amount of gain will be larger or the loss will be smaller based on the exchange.